-If you’ve ever seen the notorious memory error commonly called the blue screen of death (BSOD), you know memory faults can happen at any time on your Dell laptop.
-BSOD or blue screen is one of many common memory management errors.
+If you’ve ever seen the notorious Dell memory error commonly called the blue screen of death (BSOD), you know memory faults can happen at any time on your Dell laptop.
+BSOD or blue screen of Death is one of many common memory management errors.
 However, you can face other memory errors in Dell laptops, which manifest as a slow or crashed system, error messages with codes, memory full, and so on.
-Some errors usually end up being temporary, while others turn out dangerous.
-Either way, there are plenty of fixes for memory errors.
-We’ll walk you through how to resolve some common memory errors on Dell laptops.
+There are a few fixes for memory errors.
+You can use Dell hardware diagnostics or Dell computer memory test, or even simple solutions like updating.

 Common Memory Errors in Dell Laptops